 Research and development.
 Research and development increased \$21.5 million, or 68%, to \$53.0 million during the year ended December 31, 2020 from \$31.6 million during the year ended December 31, 2019.
-Research and development also increased \$13.0 million, or 135%, to \$22.5 million during the three months ended March 31, 2021 from \$9.6 million during the three months ended March 31, 2020.
-The increase in both periods is mainly attributable to an increase in employee growth and contractor costs incurred to help sustain the revenue growth.
-Additionally, during the three months ended March 31, 2021, we incurred costs of \$3.3 million related to the tender offer we initiated in February 2021.
+This increase is mainly attributable to an increase in employee growth and contractor costs incurred to help sustain the revenue growth.
 Research and development continues to be our highest operating expense as we invest heavily in it in order to drive user engagement and customer satisfaction on our platform, which we believe helps to drive organic growth in new MAUs and DAUs, which in turn drives additional growth in, and better stickiness of, paid subscribers, as well as increased advertising opportunities from free users.